arbulaj/pgai-voice-bot/README.md

 # Pretty Good AI — Patient Voice Bot

-Automated Python voice caller for the Pretty Good AI AI Engineering Challenge.
+Automated Python voice caller for an Engineering Challenge.

 ## What it does